By the end of this section, you will be able to:

 What is most interesting about this shift to increasingly polarized parties is that it does not appear to have happened as a result of the structural reforms recommended by APSA.
 Rather, it has happened because moderate politicians have simply found it harder and harder to win elections.
 There are many conflicting theories about the causes of polarization, some of which we discuss below.
 But whatever its origin, party polarization in the United States does not appear to have had the net positive effects that the APSA committee was hoping for.
 With the exception of providing voters with more distinct choices, positives of polarization are hard to find.
 The negative impacts are many.
 For one thing, rather than reducing interparty conflict, polarization appears to have only amplified it.
 For example, the Republican Party (or the GOP, standing for Grand Old Party) has historically been a coalition of two key and overlapping factions: pro-business rightists and social conservatives.
 The GOP has held the coalition of these two groups together by opposing programs designed to redistribute wealth (and advocating small government) while at the same time arguing for laws preferred by conservative Christians.
 But it was also willing to compromise with pro-business Democrats, often at the expense of social issues, if it meant protecting long-term business interests.

 Recently, however, a new voice has emerged that has allied itself with the Republican Party.
 Born in part from an older third-party movement known as the Libertarian Party, the Tea Party is more hostile to government and views government intervention in all forms, and especially taxation and the regulation of business, as a threat to capitalism and democracy.
+It is less willing to tolerate interventions in the market place, even when they are designed to protect the markets themselves.
 Although an anti-tax faction within the Republican Party has existed for some time, some factions of the Tea Party movement are also active at the intersection of religious liberty and social issues, especially in opposing such initiatives as same-sex marriage and abortion rights.
 The Tea Party has argued that government, both directly and by neglect, is threatening the ability of evangelicals to observe their moral obligations, including practices some perceive as endorsing social exclusion.

 Movements on the left have also arisen.
 The Occupy Wall Street movement was born of the government’s response to the Great Recession of 2008 and its assistance to endangered financial institutions, provided through the Troubled Asset Relief Program, TARP.
-The Occupy Movement believed government moved swiftly to protect the banking industry from the worst of the recession but largely failed to protect the average person, thereby worsening the growing economic inequality in the United States.
+The Occupy Movement believed the recession was caused by a failure of the government to properly regulate the banking industry.
+The Occupiers further maintained that the government moved swiftly to protect the banking industry from the worst of the recession but largely failed to protect the average person, thereby worsening the growing economic inequality in the United States.

 While the Occupy Movement itself has largely fizzled, the anti-business sentiment to which it gave voice continues within the Democratic Party, and many Democrats have proclaimed their support for the movement and its ideals, if not for its tactics.
+Champions of the left wing of the Democratic Party, however, such as presidential candidate Senator Bernie Sanders and Massachusetts Senator Elizabeth Warren, have ensured that the Occupy Movement’s calls for more social spending and higher taxes on the wealthy remain a prominent part of the national debate.
+Their popularity, and the growing visibility of race issues in the United States, have helped sustain the left wing of the Democratic Party.
 Bernie Sanders’ presidential run made these topics and causes even more salient, especially among younger voters.
 To date, however, the Occupy Movement has had fewer electoral effects than has the Tea Party.
 Yet, as manifested in Sanders’ candidacy, it has the potential to affect races at lower levels in the 2016 national elections.

 The Causes of Polarization